 The three best sources of essential fatty acids that will provide the different levels of unsaturated fats are borage oil, flax oil and fish oil.
 As each of the types of fatty acids are processed differently by the body and work in different ways, it is important to ensure that you are getting the proper intake of each.

 Flax oil and fish oil are rich in Omega-3 fatty acids.
-Omega-3 acids have been shown to help fertility by helping to regulate hormones in the body, increase cervical mucous, promote ovulation and overall improve the quality of the uterus by increasing the blood flow to the reproductive organs.
+Omega-3 acids have been shown to help fertility by helping to regulate hormones in the body, increase cervical mucus, promote ovulation, and overall improve the quality of the uterus by increasing the blood flow to the reproductive organs.

 Borage oil is rich in Omega-6 fats, which can assist fertility by improving reproductive cell structure, decrease risk of inflammation and improve the condition of organs in the body.

 Omega-9 monounsaturated fats are found in various food sources with the most amount of the nutrient found in olive oil.
 Other sources of Omega-9 fatty acids include fresh seeds and nuts, avocado, and sunflower oil.